n3rada/toboggan/README.md

 toboggan --request brequest
 ```

-## 🏗️ Making Dumb Shells Smarter
+## 🏗️ Shell Upgrade: From Dumb to Semi-Interactive

 ### Named Pipes for Semi-Interactive Shells

-Toboggan uses named pipes (FIFO - First In, First Out) for inter-process communication (IPC).
-Named pipes are particularly useful when working with RCE over limited channels like HTTP requests or restricted command execution interfaces.
-It uses a `mkfifo` command under the hood.
-Also known as forward-shell style.
+Toboggan upgrades dumb web shells into semi-interactive shells using named pipes (FIFO - First In, First Out) for inter-process communication.
+This forward shell technique is invaluable when:

+- You can't get a reverse shell due to firewall restrictions
+- Target is behind NAT or multiple proxies.
+- Working with HTTP-only RCE channels (web shells, command injection).
+- Dealing with blind command execution that doesn't return output immediately (e.g., output from log file).
+- You need an interactive shell without opening connections back to your machine.

-This allows Toboggan to simulate pseudo-TTY behavior, even in restricted environments behind firewalls.
-To enable named pipe mode, use the `--fifo` flag:
+The forward shell uses `mkfifo` under the hood to create a pseudo-TTY experience, even in heavily restricted environments.
+To enable this shell upgrade, use the `--fifo` flag:
 ```shell
 toboggan ~/phpexploit.py --fifo
 ```